karpierz/libusb/README.rst

 Requirements
 ============

-- TBD...
+- | It is fully independent package.
+  | All necessary things are installed during the normal installation process.
-- ATTENTION: currently works and tested only for Windows
+- ATTENTION: currently works and tested only for Windows.

 Installation
 ============